Eiko-Tokura/meowbot/README.md

 If you want to run it, you need the following files to support the above functions: (otherwise the corresponding functions will not work)

 1. LLOneBot framework (replacing cqhttp) or natpcat.

-2. Create a file 'apiKey' containing the API key of ChatGPT in the root directory of the project.
-Otherwise, the ChatGPT function will not work.
+2. For the LLM functionalities, either create a file 'apiKey' containing the API key of ChatGPT in the root directory of the project (in Show format), or set the api-key via bot commands `:cat-set ...` or set it up in the database.

-3. Add aokana voice files in ./aokana/voice and script files in ./aokana/scripts.
-Otherwise, the aokana function will not work.
+3. ~~(Don't use this functionality anyway) Add aokana voice files in ./aokana/voice and script files in ./aokana/scripts.
+Otherwise, the aokana function will not work.~~

 Compile and run it in either ghc, cabal or stack, whatever >w<